 Fifteen cases where an interim order was imposed concerned police charges or convictions for serious sexual offences including rape and sexual assault.
-There were also two applications granted in cases involving either accessing or distributing child pornography, and a further two concerning cautions for theft from an employer.
+There were also two applications granted in cases involving either accessing or distributing child pornography, and a further two concerning cautions for theft from an employer

-In one case the Registrant faced allegations of inappropriate behaviour towards a colleague.
-Four cases had interim orders imposed due to serious concerns regarding the competence of the Registrant, including the failure to act in an emergency.
-In one particular case the outcome resulted in the death of a service user.
+In one case the registrant faced allegations of inappropriate behaviour towards a colleague.

+Four cases had interim orders imposed due to serious concerns regarding the competence of the registrant, including the failure to act in an emergency.
+In one particular case the outcome resulted in the death of a patient.

 Eight cases where an interim order was imposed related to the misuse of drugs, both in and out of the work environment.

-Other cases where an interim order was imposed related to allegations of sexual abuse of service users, inappropriate relationships with service users and unsafe clinical practice.
+Other cases where an interim order was imposed related to allegations of sexual abuse of patients, inappropriate relationships with patients and unsafe clinical practise.